pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Items, abilities, etc__ During the game the scenarist can require to write other things on the character sheet.
 If the scenarist does not give them any explicit mechanics they act only in fiction.
-In any case the scenarist can consider them to decide if a roll is needed, and what the consequences of the roll are.
+In any case the scenarist can consider them to decide if something is impossible, if a roll is needed, and what the consequences of the roll are.

 __Playing the game__ The scenarist will describe a scene, the players will say how their characters act.
 The scenarist will also tell how the rest of the world